 [Note by the secretariat: Only definitions for which amendments are proposed are reproduced hereafter.
 The remainder of the definitions in Chapter 1.2 remain unchanged]

+Dose rate shall mean the ambient dose equivalent or the directional dose equivalent, as appropriate, per unit time, measured at the point of interest;

 [IAEA: 220A]

-Freight container means an article of transport equipment that is of a permanent character and accordingly strong enough to be suitable for repeated use; specially designed to facilitate the transport of goods, by one or other modes of transport, without intermediate reloading: designed to be secured and/or readily handled, having fittings for these purposes, and approved in accordance with the International Convention for Safe Containers (CSC), 1972, as amended.
+Freight container means an article of transport equipment that is of a permanent character and is strong enough to be suitable for repeated use; specially designed to facilitate the transport of goods, by one or other modes of transport, without intermediate reloading: designed to be secured and/or readily handled, and having fittings for these purposes, and approved in accordance with the International Convention for Safe Containers (CSC), 1972, as amended.
 The term “freight container” includes neither vehicle nor packaging.
 However a freight container that is carried on a chassis is included.
 For freight containers for the transport of radioactive material, a freight container may be used as a packaging.

 [IAEA: 223] In addition: Small freight container means a freight container that has an internal volume of not more than 3 m3.
 Large freight container means a freight container that has an internal volume of more than 3 m3.